lbriais/batch_audio_convert/README.md

 # Hash defining possible transformations.
 :extensions:
   flac: ogg
+  flac: mp3

-# Quality of the generated ogg files.
+# [Optional] Quality of the generated ogg files.
+Default to 6
 :ogg-quality: 6

+# [Optional] Bitrate of the generated mp3 files.
+Default to 256
+:mp3-quality: 256

 # An array of sources to process.
 Non valid entries are skipped.
 :source: